 OMN has competitors on both regional and national levels.
 The regional competition is largely about audiences and finances, while the national competition is more about ideology and ethnic belonging.
-Within the Oromo population, a private diaspora-originated company like Oromia Broadcasting Service (OBS) represents a competitor for OMN in terms of income generation.
+Within the Oromo population, a private diaspora-originated company like Oromia Broadcasting Service (OBS) competes with OMN in terms of income generation.
 However, the content of OBS is more entertainment-oriented than OMN and the two channels are not directly rivals on the news arena.
 The regional mass media agency OBN, on the other hand, is seen as a real competitor for OMN in terms of audience shares, as it represents a pro-government political stance.
 The most fierce competition for OMN on the national level is with channels of different ethnic belonging.
-Tigray-affiliated media are a defined enemy for OMN, as OMN and its political patron OFC advocate a narrative where Tigrayans since since 1991 have represented the 'hardliners' in Ethiopian politics, continuously threatening Oromo interests (Jawar, 2020).
-Similarly, nationalistic Amhara-aligned outlets are rivals for OMN.
+Tigray-affiliated media are a defined enemy for OMN, as OMN and its political